SanabilQureshi/SanabilQureshi/README.md

 I love to read and experiment with building **scalable infrastructure**, **automating complex workflows**, and creating **reliable deployment pipelines** that bridge the gap between development and production.
 Applying this to the field of Machine Learning / AI is exciting for me since it bridges the gap between theoretical analysis and practical value.

-Currently, I'm working on **container orchestration**, **observability platforms**, and **infrastructure as code** to build more robust and maintainable systems.
+Currently, I'm working on **container orchestration**, **observability platforms**, and **infrastructure as code** to build more reliable and maintainable systems.

 My background:

 - MEng Aerospace Engineering (Hons.) from Brunel University London
-- 3.5+ years experience at HSBC as a Corporate/Investment Banker
+- 3.5+ years experience at HSBC as a Corporate/Investment Banker (current)
-- 7+ years working on and growing my Homelab
+- 7+ years working on and growing my [Homelab](https://github.com/SanabilQureshi#%EF%B8%8F-my-homelab-infrastructure)

 **Let's Connect!** Please feel free to contact me at: sanabil.t.qureshi@gmail.com